infphyny/FpgaRiscV/README.md

 ##  TODO
+* Add code to clear bss memory section in startup code before main is called.
 * Add documentation on how to generate the VexRiscv.v file from Vexriscv github repository.
 * Show .vcd file location that generated from simulation.